How NOT to Use Credit Cards: Couples Edition

 Be patient and wait for the best signup bonus offer.
 If you both have excellent credit, consider double-dip signup bonuses.

-Whether couples come into a relationship with credit card debt or it has accumulated while together, married folks should be laser-focused on eliminating it as fast as possible.
+Whether couples enter a relationship with credit card debt or it accumulates while they're together, married folks should be laser-focused on eliminating it as quickly as possible.
 Here are three strategies to eliminate credit card debt.

-The avalanche method first focuses on paying the loan with the highest interest rate loans.
+The avalanche method first focuses on paying off the loans with the highest interest rates.
 Arrange each debt from the highest interest rate to the lowest.
-Make the minimum payments on all debts, but apply as much as possible to pay off the highest interest rate loan first.
-After this is paid, apply the same amount of money toward the account with the next highest interest rate, and so on, until finished.
+Make the minimum payments on all debts, but apply as much as possible to the loan with the highest interest rate first.
+After this is paid, apply the same amount to the account with the next-highest interest rate, and so on, until finished.

 The snowball method prioritizes paying off the smallest balance loans first.
-Once that debt is paid, use the money that was applied toward that payment to the next-smallest debt balance owed.
+Once that debt is paid, apply the money that was applied toward that payment to the next-smallest debt balance.

 Consider transferring credit card balances to new cards with lengthy 0% intro APRs to avoid interest.

-Watch this short illustration, sharing how each method works in more detail.
+Watch this short illustration that explains how each method works in more detail.
 This illustration is available on our free customizable budget sheet for couples.

 The Bankrate credit card payoff calculator is an excellent companion tool to work through this.
-And the CFPB debt reduction worksheet is a handy resource for partners to remain on the same page.
+The CFPB debt reduction worksheet is a handy resource for partners to stay on the same page.

-Partners should take the time to sit down together to review their spending habits and identify the patterns that would fit into credit card rewards categories.
+Partners should take time to sit down together to review their spending habits and identify patterns that fit into credit card rewards categories.
 Most credit card search engines categorize cards as follows:

 Credit cards with low interest rates